OperationFman/Hacker-Rank-Practice/README.md

 # Hacker-Rank-Practice
-Grinding my teeth on challenges for in prepaation for coding interviews
+Grinding my teeth on challenges for in preparation for coding interviews